owcer/code-api/README.md

 giveStandardChestItem(chestPos, itemName, itemAmount, playerId, attributes)

 /**
- * Get the amount of free slots in a standard chest
+ * Get the amount of empty slots in a standard chest
  * Returns null for non-chests
  *
  * @param {number[]} chestPos